solox174/artemis/README.md

 Datastax Driver
 javax.Servlet

-Maven Plugins already provided in wicca:
+Maven Plugins already provided:
 Jetty Maven
 Maven War

-Unless you override CassandraApplication or declare you packages in a web.xml, your Jersey Resource classes should be in the package net.disbelieve.wicca.jersey.service
+Your Jersey Resource classes must be in the package: net.disbelieve.artemis.jersey.resource

 You may provide a web.xml, but none is required.
-To configure your application, extending net.disbelieve.wicca.jersey.CassandraApplication is preferred.
+To configure your application, extending net.disbelieve.artemis.jersey.ArtemisApplication is preferred.